 It is always difficult to recommend a particular lodge.
 However, these points might help you to make a decision:

 Kingfisher Lodge sits away from the main lake and overlooks the smaller Kingfisher Lake, it is the most secluded of all the lodges particularly when the foliage is in full bloom and is preferred by those who want more privacy (very popular with honeymoon couples!)
 This lodge has a ramp and so is most suitable for those with mobility challenges but please note it is not possible to take a wheelchair inside the lodge due to tight entrances and turns.

 Woodpecker Lodge faces East so has sunshine on the veranda in the morning and early afternoon, and on the hot-tub side of the veranda in the afternoon.
 The back of the lodge faces out over open fields towards Langham Church and Hall in the distance.
 Deer can sometimes be seen in these fields.
 It is a good choice if you are coming here for fishing.

 Heron Lodge has the more Southerly veranda and so has sunshine at the front of the lodge (where the table and chairs are) from late morning to evening.
 Heron Lodge backs into the tress so the bedrooms are a little darker than the others but as it sits at the top of the lake it enjoys views of the whole site.
-It is a good choice if you are coming here for fishing.
+It is a good choice if you are coming here for privacy and fishing.